cromwellsimon/AltUnrealLanguages/README.md

 I have an Asus ProArt P16 with a high-resolution touchscreen.
 You might think that using a touchscreen would be great for Blueprints because of how graphical it is.
 In reality, it's the exact opposite.
 Using a touchscreen with Blueprint is a nightmare and it is practically unusable.
 Whenever you drag on an empty space, it doesn't drag the graph around; it creates a highlight box.
 You can't pull any pins off of nodes.
 You can't even drag any nodes around.
-The buttons on the screen hardly work when pressing them with a touchscreen.
+Clicking on anything on the screen rarely registers as a proper click.
 I imagine that using Blueprint is far better whenever using a drawing tablet because it typically maps to mouse movements, and tapping the pen usually maps to a left-mouse click.
 Tapping a touchscreen does NOT map to a left-mouse click; it maps to a touch, which Unreal Engine hardly supports.